Christmas in New York is an experience unlike any other, and the festive season really is the most wonderful time of the year to visit The Big Apple.

-From ice-rinks with breathtaking views to glittering window displays, Broadway shows and (if you’re lucky) snow in Central Park, you’re guaranteed to have an amazing trip if you visit New York at Christmas time.
+From ice rinks with breathtaking views to glittering window displays, Broadway shows, and (if you’re lucky) snow in Central Park, you’re guaranteed to have an amazing trip if you visit New York at Christmas time.
 New York offers some of the most iconic festive sights in the world, including the Rockefeller Center Christmas tree lights, Santa’s Grotto in Macy's, and bustling Christmas markets across the city.

 Where to shop during Christmas in New York

 If Christmas shopping is at the top of your agenda for a trip to New York, there's no better place to find brilliant Christmas gifts for her, for him, and for the whole family.